Helping directors online for over 23 years.

 What is unfit behaviour of a director?

-These are the key points that the Department of Business Innovation and Skills (DeBIS) seeks to ban directors on:
+These are the key points that the Department of Business and Trade (DBT) seeks to ban directors on:

 • Failure to submit annual accounts and/or returns to Companies House on time